 - The school will provide a list of volunteer opportunities and solicit ideas for other types of volunteer efforts during orientation of parents.
 Teachers will explain the requirements to parents and encourage them to become involved in the school.
 Brief training sessions will provide parents and community members with the information they need to participate as school volunteers in order to put them at ease and make the experience pleasant and successful.
-Guidelines are outlined in the Student Handbook (volunteers are limited due to COVID-19). - The school will work with the John Hetra Early Childhood Center, local preschool(s), and Farrell Area High School to help to provide a smooth transition from one school to the next by raising parent awareness of procedures and related activities.
+Guidelines are outlined in the Student Handbook. - The school will work with the John Hetra Early Childhood Center, local preschool(s), and Farrell Area High School to help to provide a smooth transition from one school to the next by raising parent awareness of procedures and related activities.